 RIP George Michael, bit of a shock this month and very sad news.
 One of the first things I did when I heard, was put on this song.
 I LOVE IT.
 I’ve always loved it.
 My friend Phoebe and I made up a dance routine for it twenty years ago at school and I still remember those moves.
 Plus the video is slightly unintentionally hilarious.
 Slightly?
 Very.

 4. I’m Dreaming of a White Christmas, The Drifters

 Definitely my favourite version of this Christmas classic, mainly because I like the harmonized, doo-wop style of singing that The Drifters adopt.
 And it was in Home Alone.

 3. All I Want for Christmas is You, Mariah Carey

 2. Rocking Around the Christmas Tree, Brenda Lee

 Another song from the Home Alone soundtrack.
 Coincidence?
 Absolutely.
 But I suppose it does prove me and John Williams have a similar ear for music.
 Love this catchy tune that always wants to make me dance!

 1. Merry Christmas Everyone, Shakin’ Stevens

 Without doubt my favourite Christmas song.
 I even ‘hilariously’ have it as my ringtone as soon as 1st December rolls round.
-And I hate that sissy BBC version they’re playing at the moment.
+And I hate that shit sissy BBC version they’re playing at the moment.